android2221/resume/README.md

 I use markdown-it in a docker container to do the rendering, and I use TravisCI to run my dockerfile and a script that commits the results to my GitHub pages branch.
 Markdown-it allows me to use some traditional HTML tags which helps with complicated formatting that markdown just can't do.

-I use the 'save as PDF' functionality to create flat files as needed.
+I use the 'save as PDF' functionality in Chrome to create flat files as needed.

-## Running
+## Running Locally
 Running the docker container will render the Resume.md file.
 You can simply wipe it out and replace with your contents.
 ```
 git clone https://github.com/android2221/resume.git